 Virtualized Openstack single node installation with Fuel on Ubuntu KVMThis document contains instructions that will do a install of Openstack all on one host.
-This is a virtualized install of openstack with Fuel on KVM.
+This is a virtualized install of openstack with Openstack Fuel installer on a vm.
+Virt-manager is used to configure VMs indvance.
+Linux bridge and virsh will be used to provide needed networking support.
 The end result is a KVM host for Fuel, Controller and Compute.
-The host configuration allows Fuel to run with all defaults.
-By supporting Fuel defaults, the install should be easier for first time installers.
+The user can then access Fuel UI to configure and install Openstack on vm-s.
+This blog post install instructions uses a configuration allows Fuel to install with all Fuel defaults.
+By supporting Fuel defaults, we're supporting the convention over configuration pattern.
+This is a natural extension of the Openstack Fuel installer that also has default conventions.
+Openstack Fuel, one host, these instructions, makes it easy for the first time installers to see all the details of Openstack up and running.
 This procedure is done on Desktop version Ubuntu 16.04 host.
-This will work with all versions of Fuel from Fuel 6 on through Fuel 10.
+This install strategy will work with all versions of Fuel from Fuel 6 on through Fuel 10.

 Starting with Fuel 9, an install will run with one compute.
 Updates to the various Fuel releases are highly likely to change the required number of controller and compute servers.
 Your mileage may vary.